J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/OpenCTI.md

 When I explored **OpenCTI** through the TryHackMe room, I found the dashboard intuitive yet deeply powerful.
 It provides multiple visualization options and data relationship graphs that help analysts understand how different indicators connect to broader campaigns.

-What stood out the most for me was **its high level of customization** — OpenCTI allows seamless integration with frameworks like **MITRE ATT&CK** and supports automated feeds from other tools.
+What stood out the most for me was **its high level of customization** where OpenCTI allows seamless integration with frameworks like **MITRE ATT&CK** and supports automated feeds from other tools.
 This makes it a top-tier option for organizations that want to **build their own internal threat intelligence ecosystem** without relying entirely on commercial products.

-The fact that it’s **completely open-source** means analysts can modify or extend the platform’s features to suit specific use cases — from automated IOC ingestion to intelligence sharing between teams or agencies.
+The fact that it’s **completely open-source** means analysts can modify or extend the platform’s features to suit specific use cases.
+From automated IOC ingestion to intelligence sharing between teams or agencies.

 ---